Are your savings and investments suitable for you today and your future plans?

 The inflation risk

-Traditionally, many retirees have preferred to leave much of their savings in bank deposits, believing it is the safe approach for them now they have retired.
+Traditionally, many retirees have preferred to leave much of their savings in bank deposits, believing it is the safe approach for them now that they are retired.

-But there are no ‘safe investments’ and you need to consider the impact inflation and low interest rates can have on cash deposits.
+But there are no ‘safe investments’, and you need to consider how much impact inflation and low interest rates can have on cash deposits.

 Managing and balancing risk

-Some risk is unavoidable to achieve an investment return that should keep pace with inflation.
+Some risk is unavoidable to achieve an investment return that should keep pace with inflation over the years.
 However, to avoid undue risk, you should obtain a clear and objective assessment of your personal appetite for risk, for example through psychometric analysis.

-Once you have your risk profile, you can move on to look at allocation of assets between equities, fixed income (bonds), ‘real assets’ (eg listed property or infrastructure) and cash to create the most appropriate investment portfolio to match your profile and objectives.
+Once you have your risk profile, you can move on to look at allocation of assets between equities, fixed income (bonds), real assets (listed property or infrastructure) and cash to create the most appropriate investment portfolio to match your profile and objectives.

-It is hard for private investors to establish which are the best managers and funds to use, so specialist advice is essential in order to select the most appropriate investment strategies and asset managers to meet your needs.
+It is hard for private investors to establish which are the best managers and funds to use, so specialist advice is essential to help you select the most appropriate investment strategies and asset managers to meet your needs.

 If it sounds too good to be true…

 Also, always remember that if it sounds too good to be true, it probably is.
-Investors can be seduced by investment schemes which claim to offer the alluring combination of high returns with little or no risk.
-However, time and time again, the bubble invariably bursts and they lose their money.
+Investors can be seduced by investment schemes which claim to offer of high returns, sometimes with little or no risk.
+However, time and time again, the bubble invariably bursts and they lose their savings.

 Protecting returns from taxation

-Finally, to achieve the best real returns, and protect your wealth for future generations, you need to use arrangements which shelter capital from tax; provide a tax-efficient income, and facilitate the transfer of capital to your beneficiaries with minimum of bureaucracy and inheritance taxes.
-These should be arrangements which are compliant in Spain.
+Finally, to achieve the best real returns, and protect your wealth for future generations, you need to use arrangements which shelter capital from tax; provide a tax-efficient income and facilitate the transfer of capital to your beneficiaries with minimum of bureaucracy and inheritance taxes.
+These should be arrangements which are compliant in your country of residence.

 Investment planning – Regular reviews